scds/data-wrangling/introduction.md

 [Download as a PDF](https://github.com/scds/data-wrangling/raw/main/assets/docs/DMDS-data-wrangling.pdf)
 <br>

+Proceed to the [tutorial page](openrefine.md) to start wrangling data with OpenRefine.

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->

 <!--